itsjuliuscoder/simple-whatsapp-chatbot/README.md

 ```

 ###### Download and Install Ngrok
-Ngrok exposes your local address to the internet to enable you communicate with Twilio APIs
+Ngrok exposes your local address to the internet to enable you communicate with Twilio APIs [Download Ngrok](https://ngrok.com/download)

 ###### More Information
-You can get more information by following this guide from [Twilio] (https://www.twilio.com/blog/build-whatsapp-chatbot-twilio-whatsapp-api-php-laravel)
+You can get more information by following this guide from [Twilio](https://www.twilio.com/blog/build-whatsapp-chatbot-twilio-whatsapp-api-php-laravel)